-ΙΤυ International Telecommunications Union.
-Union International telecommunications Union.
 LDAP Lightweight Directory Access Protocol.
 Directory access protocol OCSP On-line Certificate Status Protocol.
 Certificate status access protocol OID Object identifier.
 Object Identifier РА Policy Authority.
 Policy Authority PC Certification Policy can be identified by the acronym CP (Certification Policy) PIN Personal Identification Numberpersonal Identification Number РКІ Public Key Infrastructurepublic Key Infrastructure РИК Personal Unblocking Keyunblocking Code RSA Rivest-Shimar-Adleman.
 Type of encryption algorithm SHA-2 Secure Hash Algorithm.
 Secure Hash Algorithm TLS Transport Layer Security.
 Its ancestor is SSL (Secure Socket Layer is a pprotocol designed by Netscape and made standard on the Web, it allows the transmission of encrypted information between an Internet browser and a server) TCP/IP Transmission Control Protocol/Internet Protocol System of Protocols, defined within the framework of the IETFT.
 The TCP Protocol is used to divide the information into packets at the source, and then recompose it at the destination, the IP Protocol will be in charge of properly routing the information to its recipient

-2. Clauses General Publication y Repository of Certificates
+2. Publication and repository of certificates